Homology of higher categories: Main results

-Dold-Thom's theorem \cite{Dold} states that the reduced homology of a connected space $X$ is the homotopy of the infinite symmetric product $SP^\infty(X)$.
-The infinite symmetric product $SP^\infty(X)$ is the colimit of the sequential diagram of strict symmetric powers
+By the Dold-Thom theorem \cite{dold1958quasifaserungen} the reduced homology of a connected space $X$ is the homotopy of the infinite symmetric product associated to $X$.
+The infinite symmetric product is the colimit of the sequential diagram of strict symmetric powers

 whose transition maps use the base point of $X$.
-If $X$ is connected, by Dold-Thom the infinite symmetric product $SP^\infty(X)$ computes the grouplike strict commutative monoid on $X$, which identifies with the free $H(\bZ)$-module spectrum.
-We prove an analogue for categorical homology.
-We construct for any $\infty$-category with distinguished object $\mC$ a sequential diagram of strict symmetric powers

-whose transition maps use the distinguished object of $\mC$.